In the 6th Century AD, Bodidharma taught 3 different sets of qigong exercises to the monks at the Shaolin Temple:

 Whether or not the art is exactly what Bodhidharma taught doesn’t really matter.
 What matters is that it is useful.
 And it is.
 Students practicing this art are able to improve upon already amazing results, making Flowing Zen even more powerful medicine than it already was.
 It’s another tool in our already well-stocked tool box.

 Drop me a comment below if you have something to say.
 (Really, it’s that easy.)
 Or if you haven’t already gotten your free ebooks and free lesson, then make sure to grab them here.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.